vp817/RakNet/README.md

 Windows Phone 8
 -----------------------------------------
-Add to your project DependentExtensions\WinPhone8\ThreadEmulation.cpp Add DependentExtensions\WinPhone8\ to your include paths Define _CRT_SECURE_NO_WARNINGS and WINDOWS_PHONE_8
+Add to your project libs\WinPhone8\ThreadEmulation.cpp Add libs\WinPhone8\ to your include paths
+Define _CRT_SECURE_NO_WARNINGS and WINDOWS_PHONE_8

 Windows Store 8
 -----------------------------------------
-Add to your project DependentExtensions\WinPhone8\ThreadEmulation.cpp Add DependentExtensions\WinPhone8\ and DependentExtensions\WinRT to your include paths TCP is not supported, only UDP (RakPeer).
+Add to your project libs\WinPhone8\ThreadEmulation.cpp Add libs\WinPhone8\ and libs\WinRT to your include paths TCP is not supported, only UDP (RakPeer).
 IPV4 only (not hard to also add IPV6 upon request).
 Define: